shwezhu/shwezhu.github.io/content/post/golang/basics/013-methods-receivers.md

 }
 ```

-## 2. method receivers in concurrency
+## 2. Method Receivers in Concurrency

 I came across a satement about when to use value receiver but forget where I found: